Academics

 • Science

-Based off of the Bob Jones curriculum, students are led through studies in life and earth science throughout their elementary years.
-Throughout their studies, God’s glory and majesty are highlighted as they are introduced to all of the wonders of His creation.
+Students are led through studies in life and earth science throughout their elementary years.
+Throughout their studies, God's glory and majesty are highlighted as they are introduced to all of the wonders of His creation.

 • History